SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.0.4

+Updated following content:

+- Handrail blocks may connect to fences, fence gates, walls and glass panes.
+- Adjusted the display format of message of Text Copy Tool.
+- Slab tools can break down blocks into non-vanilla slabs.

+Fixed following issues:

+- Some road blocks have wrong textures.

 ### 1.0.3

 Fixed following issues: